-Definition (Solution to a DC-CSP): A solution to a DC-CSP is an assignment of a value from its domain to every variable in V{inib} and to every variable v in V{dyn} where v.supplier = s and s.AC is satisfied in a way that all constraints in C are satisfied.
+Definition (Solution to a DC-CSP): A solution to a DC-CSP is an assignment of a value from its domain to every variable in $V{inib}$ , and to every variable v in $V{dyn}$ where v.supplier = s and s.AC is satisfied in a way that all constraints in C are satisfied.

-For each $s \in S$ where s.AC is satisfied, the set of assignments Φ to the set $SV = \{v \in V \mid v.supplier = s \lor s \in v.relevant\}$ must be part of a solution of the DC-CSP of supplier s.
+For each $s \in S$ where s.AC is satisfied, the set of assignments $\Phi$ to the set $SV = \{v \in V \mid v.supplier = s \lor v.relevant = s\}$ must be part of one solution of the DC-CSP of supplier s.

 The above definition states that we have to ensure that all variables of the suppliers that are active are assigned a value and that the assignments of values to these subsets of shared variables are consistent with the supplier's DC-CSP.
-In this supplychain setting, the goal is then to find a solution to the DC-CSP which is the root of tree.
+In this supply-chain setting, the goal is then to find a solution to the DC-CSP which is the root of tree.
 Finding such a solution involves searching for solutions to other DC-CSPs depending on the activation of direct successors of DC-CSPs in the tree.
-We will now describe the extended forward-checking backtracking algorithm that is implemented in an inner node of the tree based on the description of [4] (FC-1, p.
+We will now describe the extended forward-checking backtracking algorithm that is implemented in an inner node of the tree based on the description of [13] (FC-1, p.
 127).